liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

-While you can't add form fields, you can configure the existing fields differently for each form, and you can add these elements to the form that enhance it's usability:
+While you can't add form fields, you can configure the existing fields differently for each form, and you can add these elements to the form that enhance its usability:

 1. Add a *Fieldset* to provide headings in a form.
 For example, name it after the workflow task to provide clarity to the task assignee.
-2. Add a *Paragraph* field to add a block of text to the form.
-For example, provide instructions to the assignee about what's expected of them to complete the task.
+2. Use a *Paragraph* field to add a block of text to the form.
+For example, provide instructions to assignees about what's expected of them to complete the task.
-3. Use the *Separator* to visually separate sections of the form.
+3. Use the *Separator* to separate sections of the form visually.
 For example, combine a Paragraph and a Separator to instruct the assignee to focus on a certain section of the form.